JimmyToluene/GPT_ADHDer_Learning_prompt/README.md

 1. Clone the repository: `git clone https://github.com/username/GPT_ADHDer_Learning_prompt.git` <!-- Replace 'username' with the actual GitHub username -->
 2. Navigate to the project directory: `cd GPT_ADHDer_Learning_prompt`
-3. Follow the instructions in the [installation guide](INSTALLATION.md) to set up the project.
+3. Select your loved prompts,copy the prompt from xxx.md into the begin on every conversation
 4. Start using the GPT_ADHDer Learning Prompt to enhance the learning experience of ADHD students!

 ## Contributing